saibotsivad/mrln/README.md

 mrln
 ```

-You can add the command in your CI script and document it for local development, but you should probably to add it as a `postinstall` script in your repo:
+You can add the command in your CI script and document it for local development, but you should probably add it as a `postinstall` script in your repo:

 ```json
 {